The joint probability density function (joint pdf) is a function used to characterize the probability distribution of a continuous random vector.

 function

-Suppose we want to calculate the probability that
+Suppose that we want to calculate the probability that

 is greater than or equal to